 Most of the BLM land in the southern US involves vast distances between gas stops.
 The San Rafael Swell offers some of the most remote areas in the Lower 48.
 After Green River, there’s a sign that reads, next services 204 miles, and they aren’t kidding.
 Be sure to keep tabs on how far gas stops are between destinations and plan accordingly.
 You can reset the mile counter on your vehicle so you know just how far you’ve driven and how far you have until empty.

-Want some rad itinerary ideas?
+Want to get off the grid?
 Check out this guide to the San Rafael Swell, Utah.

 2. Bring Plenty of High Quality H20

 You drink more in dry environments, if you travel during the heat of the day, you’ll want even more water.
 Depending on the season, plan on budgeting between four liters to one gallon per day per person out here.
 Aim high during the summer months.
 This includes cooking, washing and drinking water.